 2. Areas of Faculty Responsibility

-Realms of responsibility for faculty members are outlined in NCSU POL 05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure and include Teaching and Mentoring, Discovery of Knowledge, Creative Artistry, Technological Innovation, Extension and Engagement, and Service, in accordance with each individual’s Statement of Faculty Responsibility (SME).
+Realms of responsibility for faculty members are outlined in NCSU POL 05.20.01 – Appointment, Reappointment, Promotion and Permanent Tenure and include Teaching and Mentoring, Discovery of Knowledge, Creative Artistry, Technological Innovation, Extension and Engagement, and Service, in accordance with each individual’s Statement of Faculty Responsibility (SFR).

 Fundamental to the education of the Department’s students is their education as well rounded creative individuals who have been prepared to enter the profession and possess the tools and discipline necessary to continue to grow after their formal education.

 Scholarship in the form of the discovery of knowledge, creative artistry, and technological innovation is essential to the Department of Landscape Architecture.
 It is through activities in these areas that a faculty member remains current, that ideas are tested, that the reputation of the Department is often measured, and that contributions are made to the discipline and profession.